-Grade 9, 10, 11, or 12 2 years 2 credits This course is designed for students needing
+Grade 9, 10, 11, or 12 2 years 2 credits

 This course is designed for students needing more time on task to reinforce, practice, and master concepts covered in a traditional Algebra course.
 The Algebra Regents will be taken in June of the second year.
 Students must pass the first year to be eligible to take the second year.